mparker2/mparker_phd_thesis/chapter_4/text.md

 ### The genome of *Arabidopsis thaliana* poor in three tetrad PG4s, but not two tetrad PG4s

 To compare the PG4 density of the Arabidopsis genome to other organisms, we downloaded the set of 48 land plant genomes available in Ensembl Plants Release 39, which included 22 Monocotyledons, 23 Dicotyledons, and 3 Non-flowering plants.
 The genomes of the metazoans *Drosophila melanogaster* (fruit fly), *Danio rerio* (zebrafish), *Mus musculus* (mouse) and *Homo sapiens* (human) were also analysed.
-PG4s with three or more were identified using the Quadparser method and the average density per Megabase was calculated for each genome.
+PG4s with three or more tetrads were identified using the Quadparser method and the average density per Megabase was calculated for each genome.
 Arabidopsis has the smallest genome of any of the sequenced plants, estimated at 135Mb (119Mb in the golden path sequence).
-It also has one of the lowest three tetrad PG4 densities.
+It also has one of the lowest three tetrad PG4 densities (see figure/table X).
 Only 1284 non-overlapping PG4s with three or more tetrads are predicted to form in the whole Arabidopsis genome, with an average density of 10.4 PG4s/Mb.
 In comparison, the human genome is extremely PG4 dense, with an average of 123 PG4s/Mb.
 Monocot plants also tend to have much greater PG4 densities than Dicots (median density 59 PG4s/Mb vs. 3.3 PG4s/Mb).
 This is likely to result from a greater GC content in Monocot genomes.
-Non-flowering plants such as the bryophyte *Physcomitrella patens* had PG4 densities which resembled those of the Dicots more closely.
+Non-flowering plants such as the bryophyte *Physcomitrella patens* (XXX PG4s/Mb) had PG4 densities which resembled those of the Dicots more closely.
 We did not find a correlation between PG4 density and genome size (Spearmans rho = -0.02).

 We noted that the PG4 densities of the warm blooded mammals *M. musculus* and *H. sapiens* are much greater than those of *D. melanogaster* or *D. rerio*, or any of the plants.
 The PG4 density of *Mus musculus*  is 227 PG4s/Mb, more than twice that of any plant analysed.
 We hypothesised that this greater density may be in part due to the homothermic nature of mammmals, which could mean their body temperatures are high enough that three tetrad PG4s are less stable.
 Since the melting temperatures of three tetrad G4s can reach up to 100 Degrees Celsius, it is feasible that at the physiological temperature ranges that plants live in, three tetrad G4s may be more difficult to resolve, leading to problems during replication or transcription.

 Two tetrad G4s, which are known to form *in vitro* [@Macaya1993, @Mullen2012], but have been historically considered too unstable to be prevalent *in vivo* [@Huppert2005], might in fact be more useful as molecular switches in plants, since they melt at lower temperatures.
 To determine whether plants have greater numbers of two tetrad PG4s, we again performed prediction using using the Quadparser method.
 Since three tetrad PG4s contain subpatterns which conform to the two tetrad Quadparser pattern, we filtered out any two tetrad PG4s which overlapped with three tetrad PG4s.
 We found that plants tend to contain a lot more two tetrad PG4s, with several species of Monocot in fact having higher average densities than *M. musculus* or *H. sapiens*.
 Arabidopsis was also more dense in two tetrad PG4s, with 959 PG4s/Mb.
 This was significantly higher than the median Dicotyledon density (228 PG4s/Mb), perhaps indicating a stronger role for these two tetrad G4s in Arabidopsis.

 Finally, we correlated the density of two and three or more tetrad PG4s in different organisms.
 Unsurprisingly, we found a very strong correlation (Spearmans rho = 0.95), however *M. musculus* and *H. sapiens* were found to be clear outliers from the plants, and showed a much greater three tetrad density than might have been expected from the regression line.
-We suggest that this indicates that two tetrad PG4s may play a regulatory role in plants which could be similar to have performed by three tetrad PG4s in warm-blooded mammals.
+We suggest that this indicates that two tetrad PG4s may play a regulatory role in plants which could be similar to that performed by three tetrad PG4s in warm-blooded mammals.

 \newpage